riceissa/issarice.com/wiki/having-a-personal-website.md

     I currently use an HTML redirection, which has the advantage of working even on a local machine (for the moment, this is mostly useful for myself when I use the local version as my personal wiki, since the public version on [issarice.com](http://issarice.com) becomes out-of-date over the course of one month---the usual time interval with which I deploy this site).
     I do think server-level redirection is more elegant, however, since the user need not see the redirection page.
     In addition, with server-level redirection even a HEAD request will be able to determine the new location (whereas with HTML redirection a user obtains a 200 response).
-    Perhaps having both is the answer (so it works locally and is elegant once deployed)?
+    Ideally I would have both so redirection works locally and is elegant once deployed, but I haven't gotten around to this.

     Tag/category organization
     :   I have a [tags page](_tags/index), as well as pages for individual tags, on this site.